LikiMobileSolutions/cloud-connector/README.md

 sim7000x.init(SerialPin.P0, SerialPin.P1, BaudRate.BaudRate115200,1)
 ```
 <b>Arguments:</b><br>
-1-st argument(sim7000TX_Pin): pin of microbit to which TX pin[of SIM7000] is connected, ex.
+1-st argument(sim7000TX_Pin): pin of Microbit to which TX pin[of SIM7000] is connected, ex.
 SerialPin.P0 <br>
-2-nd argument(sim7000TX_Pin): pin of microbit to which RX pin[of SIM7000] is connected, ex.
+2-nd argument(sim7000TX_Pin): pin of Microbit to which RX pin[of SIM7000] is connected, ex.
 SerialPin.P1 <br>
 3-rd argument(sim7000BaudRate): baudrate for communication with sim7000, usually it will be 115200 baud, so ex.
 BaudRate.BaudRate115200 <br>
-4-th argument(logging level): 0 - logging disabled, 1 - logging human readable messages, 2 - logging of complete AT communication between sim7000 and micro:bit
+4-th argument(logging level): 0 - logging disabled, 1 - logging human readable messages, 2 - logging of complete AT communication between sim7000 and Microbit

 ### 2. Get GSM signal quality